2019 Aviation Finance Market Forecast

 Your indispensible guide to the aviation finance market in 2019

-Ishka Vista: 2018 Aviation Finance Market Forecast delivers a trusted and independent assessment of the aviation finance landscape to help identify markets, products and assets that offer the greatest return on investment and the best potential for growth
+Identify the markets, structured products and assets offering the greatest return on investment and best potential for growth.

 A rise in the cost of fuel/oil will accelerate a reduction in A320ceo and 737-800 values and lease rates